-A self-proclaimed “Grill Master” and “Sensei of Stir Fry,” Keith and his wife (a Food Channel junkie herself) spend their spare time enjoying their 2-year-old daughter and donate their time and contributions to various organizations such as the American Diabetes Association, Humane Society of Southwestern Washington, Children’s Cancer Association and Doernbecher Children’s Hospital.
-Keith recently completed his first century bike ride – 100 miles – for the American Heart Association in honor of his father-in-law, who is a heart transplant recipient.
+A self-proclaimed “Grill Master” and “Sensei of Stir Fry,” Keith and his wife (a Food Channel junkie herself) spend their spare time enjoying their 5-year-old daughter and donating their time and contributions to various organizations such as the American Diabetes Association, Humane Society of Southwestern Washington, Children’s Cancer Association and Doernbecher Children’s Hospital.

 Posts by Keith Storie